b1o-eu/spotify-game-overlay/SETUP.md

 3. Select "Open with Live Server"
    - Note the URL it opens (e.g., http://127.0.0.1:5500).
 Ensure your Spotify app includes the matching Redirect URI (e.g., http://127.0.0.1:5500/callback.html)

-### 3. Configure the Overlay
+### 3. Configure the Menu

 1. Open your browser and go to `http://127.0.0.1:8080`
-2. Click the settings button in the overlay header
+2. Click the settings button in the menu header
 3. Enter your Spotify **Client ID** from step 1
 4. Click "Save Settings"
 5. Click "Connect to Spotify"